 Using the Scarlet Prince Peach Tree in Your Garden

-With its lovely spring blooms this tree is perfect for planting on a lawn – you don’t need a special area in your garden.
+With its lovely spring blooms this fruit tree is perfect for planting on a lawn – you don’t need a special area in your garden.
 You can watch your harvest ripen as you enjoy the warmth and sun of spring and early summer.
 In cooler zones you might consider growing it as an espalier.
 This is also ideal in a smaller garden, since spread out on a sunny wall it takes up almost no room.
 The full sun means maximum ripening and sweetness, and means even in cool zones you can enjoy your own fresh peaches.

 The Scarlet Prince Peach Tree requires about 850 chilling hours over the winter, with temperatures below 45 degrees.
 This matures the flower buds, and allows them to open normally in spring.
 So this variety is ideal for cooler zones, in zone 7 and in the cooler end of zone 8.

 Sun Exposure and Soil Conditions

 The sunniest spot in your garden is perfect for the Scarlet Prince Peach Tree, because peaches grow bigger and sweeter the more sun they get.
 The soil should be well-drained, and lighter, more sandy soils are preferred by peach trees.
 If your soil is heavy, plant in a higher area or on a raised mound of soil.
 Enrich the soil with organic material when planting, for nutrients and for drainage.